 A Monte Carlo simulation calculates a probability distribution for any variable that has inherent uncertainty.
 It then recalculates the results thousands of times over, each time using a different set of random numbers pertaining to each variable, to produce a vast array of outcomes that are then averaged together.
 In this way, a Monte Carlo analysis enables researchers from many industries to run multiple trials, and thus to define the potential outcome or risk of an event or a decision.

 Applying mathematics to investment or business scenarios is difficult precisely because there are so many random variables involved in any single decision or any single investment or portfolio of investments.
 That’s why a Monte Carlo analysis can be more informative compared with predictive models that use fixed inputs.

-Using simulations to solve problems dates back to the 19th century or even earlier, when simulations were an experimental way to test theories, analyze data, or support scientific intuition using statistics.
+Using simulations to solve problems dates back to the 19th century, and perhaps even earlier, when simulations were an experimental way to test theories, analyze data, or support scientific intuition using statistics.
 But these simulations typically dealt with established deterministic problems.
 A modern Monte Carlo analysis, however, inverts that structure by using probabilities to solve the problem.

 One of the first known uses of a modern Monte Carlo simulation dates back to the 1930s, when physicist Enrico Fermi experimented with an early form of the method to understand the diffusion of neutrons.

 Physicists Stanislaw Ulam and John von Neumann are credited with developing and refining the current Monte Carlo method while working at the Los Alamos National Laboratory on nuclear weapons in the 1940s.
-Of course the technique needed a code name, and Monte Carlo was chosen because the element of chance also drives the games at a casino (the Monte Carlo region of Monaco is renowned for its gambling).
+Of course, the technique needed a code name, and Monte Carlo was chosen because the element of chance also drives the games at a casino (the Monte Carlo region of Monaco is well-known as a gambling hub).